Bixley Heath: Ecology

 The site is part of the Suffolk Sandlings area and consists of lowland dry heathland and scarce swamp vegetation along a small valley to the southern edge of the site.
 The heathland area of the site is dominated by the heather Calluna vulgaris.
 Other heathers and grass species, such as Common Bent-grass Agrostis capillaris are also present, with some Bracken and scrub tree species on the edges of the site.

 The swamp area of the site has Lesser Pond-sedge Carex acutiformis as the dominant plant species, with other species such as Great Reedmace Typha latifolia and Great Willowherb Epilobium hirsutum found in the area.
 Sallow is found throughout the swamp area with some areas of open reed bed where Common Reed Phragmites australis is found.

+Some springs in Bexley Heath contribute to the Bucklesham Mill River.

 Access

 There is access from Bucklesham Road and Salehurst Road.